nubskr/walrus/README.md

 ## Contributing

-We welcome patches—check [CONTRIBUTING.md](CONTRIBUTING.md) for the workflow.
+We welcome patches, check [CONTRIBUTING.md](CONTRIBUTING.md) for the workflow.

 ## License